Elsie Dinsmore: Elsie's family

 When Elsie comes of age she marries her father's good friend Edward Travilla.
 He has been her knight in shining armor who constantly helps her when other people are cruel to her; he has loved her for a long time.
-They have 8 children: Elsie, Edward, Violet, Harold, Herbert, Lily (who dies at age seven), Rosie, and Walter.
+They have eight children: Elsie, Edward, Violet, Harold, Herbert, Lily (who dies at age seven), Rosie, and Walter.

 Elsie Dinsmore's eldest daughter Elsie becomes engaged to her neighbor's nephew, Lester Leland.
 Edward Jr. goes to Europe with young Elsie when Lester Leland falls ill.
-While in Europe, Edward Jr. meets the woman who will become his wife, Zoe Love.
+While in Europe, Edward Jr. meets Zoe Love, the woman who will become his wife.
 He marries her just before her father dies.
 They later have twins: Edward Lawrence (Laurie) and Lily.
 While they are away, Violet meets and falls in love with Captain Levis Raymond.
 He has three children by his first wife: Max, Lucilla (called Lulu), and Gracie; the rest of the books are mainly about them.
 Together, Levis Raymond and Violet have two children: Elsie and Edward (Ned).
-Rosie marries a college friend of her brother's whom she met on vacation, William Croly.
+Rosie marries William Croly, a college friend of her brother's whom she met on vacation.
 Lulu Raymond marries Chester Dinsmore, and they have one child together before the series ends.
-Max marries his step uncle's orphaned niece Evelyn Leland.
+Max marries his step uncle's orphaned niece, Evelyn Leland.